Perfectionism Therapy for Women

 In therapy, we gently slow things down.
 Instead of trying to “fix” perfectionism, we get curious about what’s underneath it and what you actually need.
 Together, we work toward self-trust, flexibility, and a kinder relationship with yourself.

-Soften the inner critic
+Soften the inner critic without losing your drive

-Build self-trust
+Build self-trust that doesn’t require perfection

 Here’s what we’ll do together